-“Make it look real,” the clients of a photo studio in Pakistan urge.
+“Make it look real,” the clients of a photo studio in Pakistan urge the photographer.
 They want a photo of themselves with girls, and preferably holding a gun or sitting on a motorcycle, even though they have none of these things.
 So their photos are pasted onto stock photos.
 In a sense, these studios are selling a lie, but at the same time the photos bring to light the dreams and ambitions of their clients.

 One earns his living by making fake photos, the other sells realistic news photos to US newspapers such as The New York Times.
 Although the photographers and the filmmaker relate to reality in opposite ways, the boundaries between them begin to blur.
 They direct their cameras at each other and thus become the subject of each other’s work.